Posted: 10/12/20 | October 12th, 2020

 Souvenir (Object Lessons), by Rolf Potts

-From the author of the backpacking bible Vagabonding, this new book by Rolf Potts explores the hidden lives of ordinary things.
+From the best-selling author of the backpacking bible Vagabonding, this new book by Rolf Potts explores the hidden lives of ordinary things.
 Potts goes back several millennia to examine the relic-driven journeys of Christians as well as the gimmicky souvenirs you’ll find at any shop in any tourist destination.
-It’s a small, easy read that is a great treatise on the power of souvenirs and why we buy the things we do when we travel.
+It’s a short — but insightful — read that is a great treatise on the power of souvenirs and why we buy the things we do when we travel.

 Conspiracy, by Ryan Holiday